Firms serving the thrifty benefit as Europe slowly recovers

 This reflects their higher dividends and expectations of stronger earnings - Thomson Reuters Starmine's SmartEstimates from the most accurate analysts suggest their annual results will beat consensus forecasts.

-EasyJet and Ryanair are the only European airlines in the STOXX Europe 600 whose annual consensus earnings forecasts have been upgraded in the past 30 days, while IAG IAG.L, Deutsche Lufthansa (LHAG.DE) and Air France KLM (AIRF.PA) have all been downgraded, according to StarMine.
+EasyJet and Ryanair are the only European airlines in the STOXX Europe 600 whose annual consensus earnings forecasts have been upgraded in the past 30 days, while IAG , Deutsche Lufthansa and Air France KLM have all been downgraded, according to StarMine.

 "Budget travel companies, or airlines, are ... very sensitive to growth picking up," said Sharon Bell, European equity strategist at Goldman Sachs.
 "Some of the retailers could benefit as you see better economic growth coming through and better demand, but they also tend to be a bit less cyclical."